-The advantages of using excess debt Ψ (t) in Figure 4 as an early warning signal compared to just the ratio of housing price/disposable income are that Ψ (t) focuses upon the fundamental determinants of the optimal debt ratio as well as upon the actual ratio.
+The advantages of using excess debt $\Psi(t)$ in Figure 4 as an early warning signal compared to just the ratio of housing price/disposable income are that $\Psi(t)$ focuses upon the fundamental determinants of the optimal debt ratio as well as upon the actual ratio.
 The probability of declines in net worth, the inability of the mortgagors to service their debts, and the financial collapse and a crisis due to leverage are directly related to the excess debt.
 In the most general way, Figure 4 should be viewed as follows.
 When the DEBTRATIO is above (below) its mean, the RENTPRICE should be above (below) its mean.
 When the debt ratio rose significantly above its mean, were the "fundamentals" measured by RENTPRICE above its mean?
 The optimal debt ratio RENTPRICE declined below the mean from 1996 and by 2007 it was 1.5 standard deviations below the mean.
-The actual debt ratio DEBTRATIO grew steadily above the mean from 1998 and by 2007 was 2 standard deviations above the mean from 1998 to 2007.
+The actual debt ratio DEBTRATIO grew steadily above the mean from 1998 and by 2007 was 2 standard deviations above the mean.
+Thus the excess debt grew to 3 standard deviations above the mean from 1998 to 2007.

-Early warning signals: Excess debt $\Psi(t) = N[f(t)] - N[f^{}(t)]$. $N[f(t)] = DEBTRATIO = (household debt as percent of disposable income - mean)/standard deviation. <math>N[f^{}(t)] = RENTPRICE = (rental income/housing price index - mean)/standard deviation.$ Source: FRED
+Figure 4 Early warning signals: Excess debt $\Psi(t) = N[f(t)] - N[f^(t)]$.
+N[f(t)] = DEBTRATIO = (household debt as percent of disposable income - mean)/standard deviation. $N[f^(t)] = RENTPRICE = \text{(rental income/housing price index - mean)/standard deviation.}$ Source: FRED